 The box is held together by rivets and a silicon seam sealer and the finish, while acceptable, is a little on the rough side.
 Waterproofing is by way of a full rubber rand which sits well protected under the lid and performed spot-on in our power-washer test.

-In a line: Budget buy for those who need the all extra space they can get
+Buy these if: You want good space/£ ratio In a line: Budget buy for those who need the all extra space they can get ABR Rating 6/10

 Model: Aluminium Top Box Size: 25.5l Price: £175